dionesiusap/geometry-transformation-with-opengl/README.md

-# Geometry Transformation with OpenGL
+# Geometry Transformation using OpenGL
 Performs and simulates 2 dimensional transformation with OpenGL on Python.

 ## Getting Started